-Featured in Beer Pioneers™ are some of the the earliest pioneers in the industry (Fritz Maytag, Michael Jackson, Michael Hardman, Jack McAuliffe and Frank Appleton), the earliest pioneering breweries (Anchor Brewing, Traquair House, Litchborough, New Albion and Horseshoe Bay), the first consumer-led campaigns (The Campaign for Real Ale and Society for the Preservation of Beers from the Wood), the earliest home brewing organizations (Durden Park Beer Circle, American Homebrewers Association, and Maltose Falcons Home Brewing Society), the stalwarts of all beer festivals (Great British Beer Festival and Great American Beer Festival), and a modern day reincarnation (Northampton Brewing Company); and nanobreweries, brew-on-premises, brewers guilds, brewery architects, and trips through hop fields, malt houses, yeast laboratories and beer hotels.
+Filmed over 25 years between 1994 and 2019, Beer Pioneers™ speaks with hundreds of legendary pioneers of beer, and takes the viewer on unique journeys to the most historic and iconic of beer locales.
+Featured are some of the earliest trailblazers in the industry (Fritz Maytag, Michael Jackson, Michael Hardman, Jack McAuliffe, Fred Eckhardt, Phil Sexton, and Frank Appleton), the earliest pioneering breweries (Anchor Brewing, Traquair House, Litchborough, New Albion, Sail & Anchor, and Horseshoe Bay), the first consumer-led movements (Campaign for Real Ale and Society for the Preservation of Beers from the Wood), the earliest home brewing organizations (Durden Park Beer Circle, American Homebrewers Association, and Maltose Falcons Home Brewing Society), the grandfathers of all festivals (Great British Beer Festival, Munich Oktoberfest, Great Canadian Beer Festival, and Great American Beer Festival), and even a modern-day reincarnation (Northampton Brewing Company).
+The series is filled with excursions to nano-breweries, brew-on-premises, brewery restaurants, brew pubs, beer importers, brewers guilds, brewery architects, and trips to hop fields, malt houses, yeast laboratories, and beer hotels.